kashodiya/learn-mcp/lesson-3/README.md

 - `chinook.db`: The SQLite database file
 - `generate_schema.py`: Script to generate a markdown file with the database schema
 - `SCHEMA.md`: Generated file containing the database schema
-- `server.py`: MCP server that exposes tools for database interaction
+- `server.py`: MCP server that exposes tools for database interaction (prints generated SQL)
 - `client.py`: Client that connects to the MCP server and uses an AI agent to query the database
+- `app.py`: FastAPI web application for testing the MCP integration
+- `static/index.html`: Web interface for asking questions about the database

 ## Key Concepts